SteelCompendium/data-md-dse/Bestiary/Human Death Cultist.md

   - Area
   distance: 5 burst
   target: One or more dead minions
+  effects:
+  - name: Special
-  special: Each target must have died during this encounter
+    effect: Each target must have died during this encounter
+  - name: Effect
-  effect: Each target returns to life with their full Stamina, but they die at the
-    end of the encounter or if the death cultist is killed.
+    effect: Each target returns to life with their full Stamina, but they die at the end of the encounter or if the death cultist is killed.
 If the target dies a second time, they can be brought back to life by this ability again.

 ~~~